pamela-pan/course-in-a-box/modules/content/_posts/2000-01-01-definition.md

 ### 2. Computer-generated graphs to amplify cognition
-Later, when computers and the internet become more prevalent, data visualization became defined as “the use of **computer-generated**, **interactive**, **visual representations** with a goal to amplify cognition” (Cad, Mackinlay & Shneiderman 1999).
+Later, when computers and the internet become more prevalent, data visualization became defined as “the use of **computer-generated**, **interactive**, **visual representations** with a goal to amplify cognition” (Card, Mackinlay & Shneiderman 1999).

 <p class='caption' align="center">
   <img src="https://user-images.githubusercontent.com/53935081/145155119-6a0c0ae5-fb86-49aa-aa57-d0cf4f9f85a7.gif">